yegor256/blog/_posts/2018/may/2018-05-08-open-source-attributes.md

 The best format for those Javadoc blocks is "by example."
-Instead of prose I'd recommend you demonstrate how to use the class, especially in combination with it neighbours.
+Instead of prose I'd recommend you demonstrate how to use the class, especially in combination with it neighbors.
 Moreover, I'd suggest you _don't_ write documentation anywhere else apart from those Javadoc blocks.
 (They exist in other languages too, but have different names.)